Deduction42/FlexUnits.jl/README.md

 import Pkg; Pkg.add("FlexUnits")
 using FlexUnits, .UnitRegistry
 ```
-Note that the unit registry isn't exported by default, it must be manually imported (this allows users to create their own custom registries and import them instead).
+Note that the unit registry isn't exported by default; it must be manually imported (this allows users to create their own custom registries and import them instead).

 ## Design Philosophy
 This packages is built around the following major design decisions: